hylaster/hy-bot-hero-sql/README.md

 async function createAndStartBot() {

-  // As you likely already know, we should be storing database connection info in plaintext / in code, but
+  // We souldn't be storing database connection info in plaintext / in code, but
   // we do so in this example to keep things simple. const pool: mysql.Pool = mysql.createPool({
     connectionLimit: 10,